MdShohanurRahman/enhanced-ngmodal/README.md

 ## Getting Started

-To get started with Enhanced-ng-modal, follow these steps:
+To get started with Enhanced-Ngmodal, follow these steps:

 1. Clone the repository: `git clone https://github.com/MdShohanurRahman/enhanced-ngmodal`
-2. Navigate to the project directory: `cd enhanced-ng-modal`
+2. Navigate to the project directory: `cd enhanced-ngmodal`
 3. Install the project dependencies: `npm install`
 4. Run the development server: `ng serve`